UncleRus/EvLamp/README.md

 - ESP32 (ESP32 only!
 ESP32-S2/ESP32-C3/ESP32-C4 and others are not yet supported)
 - One or more WS2812B/SK6812/APA106/SM16703 LED matrices
 - 4 buttons:
     - Main: long press - On/Off, click - next effect
     - Up/Down: brightness up/down
     - Reset: long press - Reset settings to defaults

+You can use the KiCad 6 project located in the [hardware directory](hardware) and containing an example implementation: a schematic, a simple board and ready-made Gerber files for production (compatible with JLCPCB requirements).

 ### LED matrix